BettyzhangPei/BettyzhangPei.github.io/_pages/about.md

 <b>Hobbies</b>

-Beyond research, I enjoy hiking, kayaking, skiing and exploring new places and restaurants.
+Beyond research, I enjoy hiking, kayaking, skiing, swimming, playing badminton and exploring new places and restaurants.
 I’m an avid reader, especially of books on art, aesthetics, and eastern philosophy, and I maintain a regular meditation practice to stay grounded.

 <b>Recent News</b>
 * 2025-08-03: I presented [our work about genetic insights in PSA velocity](https://arxiv.org/abs/2505.04773) (with Xiaoyu Wang, Jianxin Shi and Paul S. Albert) at **Joint Statistical Meetings (JSM) 2025**.